ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 - Creation of cryptographic secrets between Server and Client.
 - PDM data flow between Client and Server.

-These steps may be in the same session or in separate sessions.
-That is, the cryptographic secrets may be created beforehand and used in the PDM data flow at the time of the "real" data session.
+These steps MAY be in the same session or in separate sessions.
+That is, the cryptographic secrets MAY be created beforehand and used in the PDM data flow at the time of the "real" data session.

-After-the-fact (or real-time) data analysis of PDM flow may occur by network diagnosticians or network devices.
+After-the-fact (or real-time) data analysis of PDM flow MAY occur by network diagnosticians or network devices.
 The definition of how this is done is out of scope for this document.